 If they don’t have a way of recognizing a specific kind of traffic on your page now, rest assured, they will pretty soon.
-Quality link building is the way to go!
+Quality link-building is the way to go!

 4. Title Research – What to call your Blog?

 To understand “What you want to call your blog,” a prerequisite is “What is your Blog.”
-Titles of blog posts are another facet of SEO that are thoroughly ignored.
+Titles of blog posts are another facet of SEO that is thoroughly ignored.
 For some reason, content creators fail to understand this is what helps people decide if they want to click in or not.